Our Work

 For generations, Michigan has led the way in the global automotive industry and transportation innovation.
 Today, strong investments in electric vehicles (EVs) and battery manufacturing are ensuring the state remains at the forefront of this new era.
 Significant contributions from automakers, battery suppliers, energy companies, and government funding are driving economic growth and cementing Michigan’s leadership in the EV supply chain.

-As of August 2024, $8.43 billion in private investments has been poured into the Michigan EV manufacturing industry, spurred by approximately $245 million in federal funding.
-These investments have resulted in the creation of more than 14,00o jobs for Michiganders.
+As of June 2025, $26.9 billion in private investments have been poured into the Michigan EV manufacturing industry, spurred by approximately $245 million in federal funding.
+These investments have resulted in the creation of 26,80o jobs for Michiganders.
 Prominent locations of these jobs are shown on the map below.

 Sources: Climate Power, EV Jobs Hub (Atlas), Electrification Coalition